 - You must have a current, valid Cardiopulmonary Resuscitation, or CPR certification as well as Automated External Defibrillator, or AED certification

 If you are not already CPR AED certified, please go and get certified, as it is a requirement to enter the program.

 Personal training sessions must be done safely, as well as effectively, therefore not having valid CPR and AED certifications will result in an even longer time before you can enroll in a CPT program or even work as a Personal Trainer.

 Well, now that we discussed the basics, let’s dissect each personal trainer fitness certification you can go for and its course progression!

 Check this: How To Become A Personal Trainer

 Let’s start with the absolute best personal trainer certification program – the one from the National Academy of Sports Medicine (NASM)!

-Trainer Academy has also made available premium study materials to ensure you have a smooth time when preparing for your exams.
+Note that Trainer Academy has also made available premium study materials to ensure you have a smoother time when preparing for your exams.

 Kindly click on the link below to access it.

 Learn more about: Exercise Science Careers